-The Rock & Roll Hall of Fame leaves us with the same feeling every year; arbitrary, anecdotical and completely out-dated.
-To be eligible for inclusion, an artist or band must have released their first single or album at least 25 years ago, so 1994 was this year’s cut-off.
+The Rock & Roll Hall of Fame leaves us with the same feeling every year; arbitrary, anecdotal, and completely outdated.
+To be eligible for inclusion, an artist or band must have released their first single or album at least 25 years ago.

 The 2020 class includes Depeche Mode, The Doobie Brothers, Whitney Houston, Nine Inch Nails, The Notorious B.I.G., and T-Rex, as well as veteran rock journalist, producer and artist manager Jon Landau.
 As you can see, it’s a boy’s club of a business.